cedricormond00/RMS/README.md

 For varying values,

-## Component selection
+# Component selection
 the following components were used for the prototype.
 For ease of reproducibility, links to the used suppliers are provided.
-The final cost of the hardware amounts to CHF 350.
+The final cost of the hardware amounts to just under CHF 360.

 | Item description 	| Comment 	| Brand 	| Quantity 	| Unitary cost 	| Total cost 	| manufacturer link 	| Manufacturer code 	| Supplier link 	|
 |---	|---	|---	|---	|---	|---	|---	|---	|---	|